josercruz01/hsoptions/README.md

     * Failure callback: called if any error while processing flags occurred
     * Display help callback: called if the user sent the `--help` flag

-This is an example on how to call the `processMain` method:
+This is an example on how to call the `processMain` function:

 ```haskell
 import System.Console.HsOptions